CS Massotti's Erasmus+ Charter (2014-2020)

 The CS Massotti academic year comprises 36 weeks, and is divided into two terms of 18 weeks each (Christmas and Easter holidays -2 weeks each- are not counted here).

 The first term runs from the third or fourth week of September to the first half of February.
 The second one covers from the second half of February to June 30.
-The specific calendar for each academic year is published here by the end of June.
+A preview of the academic calendar is published here by the end of June.

 Incoming students are expected to have a proper insurance covering common illness and accidents while living in Spain.
 See here information on the European Health Insurance Card, and ask your country's Health Authority.

 A third party liability insurance and an insurance covering repatriation expenses are also recommended.

 The CS Massotti will guide incoming students in finding accommodation.